MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

  * Information from email items:

-   * Metadata.
-This includes the email's timestamp, sender, recipients, and "read" signal.
+   * Metadata - which includes the email's timestamp, sender, recipients, and "read" signal
-   * Statements that people have made in email body text.
-These statements are used to create [task cards](../use/MyA-Outlook-add-in/MyA-Add-in-To-do.md) for your use.
+   * Statements that people have made in email body text - these statements are used to create [task cards](../use/MyA-Outlook-add-in/MyA-Add-in-To-do.md) for your use only
-   * Actions of other users who receive your email -- for example, whether or not they have opened your email.
+   * Actions of other users who receive your email - for example, whether or not they have opened your email.
 (This would be used only in aggregate form, to protect individual privacy.)

  * Information from calendar items:

    * Type (meeting or appointment)
    * Status (busy, free, out-of-office, tentative)
    * Category